 5. Microsoft Azure Active Directory: Empowering and securing your Frontline Workforce

 Derek has over 25 years of experience in IT and communications.
-He has been working in enterprise mobility for Orange Business Services for the past decade and has seen, first hand, how evolving mobile services and technologies have transformed companies and whole industries.
+He has been working in enterprise mobility for Orange Business for the past decade and has seen, first hand, how evolving mobile services and technologies have transformed companies and whole industries.
 He leads a happy and unremarkable life in the UK with his family, dog and motorcycle.